-There are certain operational activities at Geberit, particularly in ceramic production, involving an increased risk of work-related illness (silico-sis/dust disease).
-The risks lie primarily in slip and glaze preparation, casting and glazing as well as in the processing of unfired and fired ceramic parts.
 Around 50% of employees in ceramic production are regularly exposed to increased levels of quartz dust.
 Technical, organisational and personal protection measures are implemented for the protection of these employees.
-The employees also regularly undergo occupational medical examinations (including auscultation of the lung, lung checks and X-rays).
-Geberit makes substantial efforts towards either avoiding the exposure of employees to these risks (e.g. through the installation of glazing robots) or minimising this exposure (e.g. through the use of special extraction devices, dust masks or the provision of training in correct behaviour at the workplace).
-The topic is also systematically addressed as part of the Geberit Safety System and certification according to ISO 45001.
+In the area of personal protective equipment, as well as in hygiene and cleaning, minimum standards were defined and implemented.
+Geberit makes substantial efforts towards either avoiding the exposure of employees to these risks (e.g. through the installation of glazing robots) or minimising this exposure (e.g. through the use of special extraction devices and filters, dust masks or the provision of training in correct behaviour at the workplace).
+Furthermore, the employees regularly undergo occupational medical examinations (including auscultation of the lung, lung checks and X-rays).